nokitoino/AINA_Q-A-INLPT-WS2023/README.md

    - Looking to different evaluating metrics
 2. Akin Yilmaz:
    - Developed the PudMedScraper.py using Entrez.
 Bypassed the Ratelimit of 9999 files using date intervalls.
 Created the JSON format in cooperation with the others.
    - Testing a parallel Pipeline using Haystack for the entire workflow.
-So far implemented the DocumentStore using Elasticsearch and experimented with the TF-IDF (sparse) Retriever.
+Implemented simple pipeline using the DocumentStore using Elasticsearch and experimented with the TF-IDF (sparse) Retriever, and T5 as LLM, aborted the continuation due to the group agreement to stick to LangChain.
+   - Implemented and commented embedding_evaluation.py
+   - Only Commented and uploaded Embedding-OpenAI-Chroma.ipynb, which was implemented by Anu Reddy.
+   - Implemented LLM-GPT3.5-Turbo.ipynb, which is the continuation of our base Notebook Embedding-OpenAI-Chroma.ipynb.
+It uses GPT3.5 Turbo as LLM.
+   - Implemented Evaluation-Contextual-Compression.ipynb based on the ideas used in the lectures last assignment.
+Uses LLMExtractor, and different metrics to evaluate the performance of our entire pipeline with the help of Hugging Face pubmed_qa dataset.
 3. Nilesh Rijhwani:
    - Working on the automation of webscrapping where I am using following structure to maintain timely webscarpping:
       - Using Python scheduler library - APScheduler